johannvis/opssage/gpt-actions-aws/README.md

 npx cdk deploy ProtoBearerStack
 ```

-The root project’s entry point (`bin/gptapitest.ts`) also reuses this stack but gives it the logical name `GptapitestStack` so that the GitHub Actions workflow can manage it.
+The root project’s entry point (`bin/opssage.ts`) also reuses this stack but gives it the logical name `OpssageStack` so that the GitHub Actions workflow can manage it.
 If you deploy locally via this package, CloudFormation will record the stack as `ProtoBearerStack`.

+### Optional parameters

+- `ProtoBearerStack:RealtimeTokenBurstLimit` (default `5`): API Gateway burst limit applied to `POST /secure/realtime-token`.
+  - Optional pipeline flag: `--parameters ProtoBearerStack:RealtimeTokenBurstLimit=$REALTIME_TOKEN_BURST`
+- `ProtoBearerStack:RealtimeTokenRateLimit` (default `10`): Steady-state rate limit (requests/second) for the token route.
+  - Optional pipeline flag: `--parameters ProtoBearerStack:RealtimeTokenRateLimit=$REALTIME_TOKEN_RATE`
+- `ProtoBearerStack:RealtimeModelName` (default `gpt-4o-realtime-preview`): Realtime model requested from OpenAI.
+  - Optional pipeline flag: `--parameters ProtoBearerStack:RealtimeModelName=$REALTIME_MODEL`

+Whenever these values change in CI/CD, pass them via `cdk deploy --parameters ...` or configure the pipeline to inject them.

 ## Seed the bearer secret